queueit/ios-webui-sdk/README.md

 // We do recommend you to hide 'leave queue' on your queue page so this callback should not be handled in most cases.
 -(void) notifyUserExited {
     NSLog(@"User has left the queue");
 }

+//This callback will be triggered whenever the user clicks on a non-Queue-it link in the waiting page.
+It can be used to override the navigation.
+If true is returned, then the navigation will be cancelled.
+- (BOOL)notifyNavigation:(NSURL *)url {
+    if([[url absoluteString] isEqualToString: @"https://example.com/"]){
+        //Put your additional actions here..
+        return YES;
+    }
+    return NO;
+}
 ```
 As the App developer you must manage the state (whether user was previously queued up or not) inside the apps storage.